John Robert Schrieffer: Research and career

+Later life and death

 On September 24, 2004, while driving with a suspended license, Schrieffer was involved in an automobile accident that killed one person and injured seven others.
 Schrieffer was said to have fallen asleep at the wheel of his car.
 On November 6, 2005, he was sentenced to two years in prison for vehicular manslaughter.
 Schrieffer was incarcerated in Richard J. Donovan Correctional Facility at Rock Mountain near San Diego, California.

-He died in late July 2019 at a nursing facility in Florida while sleeping.
-He was 88 years old.He was a Christian.
+Schrieffer died on July 27, 2019, at a nursing facility in Florida while sleeping.
+He was 88 years old.
+He was a Christian.